Sonoran-Software/Sonoran-Store-Docs/atm-robbery/advanced-docs.md

 ## Custom Permission Systems

 If you view your `config.lua` you will find a function to be defined with your permissions check.
-The same function is called to check for permission to receive notifications and to check if they are allowed to place new cameras.
+The same function is called to check for permission to receive notifications and to check if they are allowed to place new ATMs.
 The requests are differentiated through the type argument.
-It will be equal to `0` if the permissions check is to see if they can place a camera, `1` to check if they can currently receive notifications, `2` to check if they are allowed to modify the standalone BOLO system, or `3` to check if they can enable and disable cameras.
-The permission check will be called on every attempted placement and every notification sent, so you can use a custom "on-duty" system if desired.
+It will be equal to `0` if the permissions check is to see if they can place a ATM, `1` to check if they can currently receive notifications, or `2` to check if they are allowed to initiate the stealing of an ATM, The permission check will be called on every attempted placement, every notification sent, and every attempted robbery.

 ```lua
 Config.custom = {